EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

    *Raw Trace (no BG subtr.)*,    "Intensity without background correction" *Corrected FRET*,              "Display of accurate FRET instead of apparent FRET"

-.. tip:: @ Simon, what precisely is plotted, i.e. which axis is changed and how ??

 #.
 The first sub-tab, **Photons(Cam.calibrated)**, converts the intensity axis into the absolute number of photons being detected by the individual cameras during a particular excitation cycle.
 It updates the intensity axis of extracted single-molecule traces on the *Traces GUI$ window.
 #.
 The second sub-tab, **Mean Across Particle Mask**, shows the mean emission intensity of the particle within the detection mask after trace extraction on the y-axis of the single-molecule traces on the *Traces GUI$ window.
 #.
 The next three sub-tabs serve to correct and show the intensity after correction against direct excitation (**Direct Excitation (alpha)**), spectral crosstalk (**Spectral crosstalk (beta)**) or QY and detection sensitivity (**QY/Det.
 Eff (gamma)**), respectively.
 Without determining the correction factors, *Deep-LASI* provides identical plots for the corrected and uncorrected intensities.